 numeric

-value specifying the eps argument of optics).
-It is the upper limit of the size of the epsilon neighborhood.
+value specifying the eps argument of optics.
+It defines the upper limit of the size of the epsilon neighborhood.
 Limiting the neighborhood size improves performance and has no or very little impact on the ordering as long as it is not set too low.
-If not specified (default behavior), the largest minPts-distance in the data set is used which gives the same result as infinity.- xi
+If not specified (default behavior), the largest minPts-distance in the dataset is used, which gives the same result as infinity.- xi

 numeric